the-human-colossus-foundation/oca-spec/RFCs/0004-framingOverlay.md

 There can be multiple entry code framing overlays within a single bundle, one for each specific external context source (such as a single ontology or vocabulary aka frame_id).
 There can be only one overlay per unique frame_id.

-For each unique entry code that appears in the schema there can be one or more entry_code_framing terms.
-There can only be one skos:exactMatch, but there may be additional framing terms for the same entry code (e.g. skos:closeMatch).
+For each entry code of each attribute there can only be one skos:exactMatch, but there may be additional framing terms for the same entry code (e.g. skos:closeMatch).

 ```
 {